SainsburyWellcomeCentre/aeon_mecha/docs/using_online_dashboard.md

-The examples below use the SWC HPC username `jbhagat`.
-When you run the commands, replace this username with your username.
+In the examples below, replace <your_username> with your SWC HPC username.

 ## Connecting to the dashboard: